 Theorem 1.3 is stated more formally in Theorem 3.5.
 Our techniques can also give other tradeoffs (assuming stronger assumptions) see Section 7 for a discussion and open problems.

-We hope that these constructions of HTS (and functions that are hard to compute on low min-entropy distributions) will turn out to be useful in other scenarios in complexity theory, cryptography, and pseudorandomness.
+Recently, Ball, Shaltiel and Silbak [BSS23] used our constructions of HTS (together with other components of this paper) to give an improved explicit construction of high rate non-malleable codes for poly-size circuits.
+We hope that these constructions of HTS (and functions that are hard to compute on low min-entropy samplable distributions) will turn out to be useful in other scenarios in complexity theory, cryptography, and pseudorandomness.